Probing small Bjorken-$x$ nuclear gluonic structure via coherent J/$\psi$ photoproduction in ultraperipheral PbPb collisions at $\sqrt{s_\mathrm{NN}}$ = 5.02 TeV: Abstract

-To quantify the nuclear effects on the observed gluon density function in a Pb nucleus, a nuclear gluon suppression factor, $\RglPb(x, \PGm^{2} = 2.4 \GeV^{2})$ as a function of $x$ and with $\PGm=M_{\PJGy}/2$, where $\PGm$ is the energy scale, is defined as the square root of the ratio of the measured coherent $\PJGy$ photoproduction cross section $\sigma^{\text{Meas}}$ to the IA prediction $\sigma^{\text{IA}}$, $\RglPb = \sqrt{\sigma^{\text{Meas}}/\sigma^{\text{IA}}}$ ~\cite{Guzey:2013xba}.
+To quantify the nuclear effects on the observed gluon density function in a Pb nucleus, a nuclear gluon suppression factor, $\RglPb(x, \PGm^{2} = 2.4 \GeV^{2})$ as a function of $x$ and with $\PGm=M_{\PJGy}/2$, where $\PGm$ is the energy scale, is defined as $\RglPb = \sqrt{\smash[b]{\sigma^{\text{Meas}}/\sigma^{\text{IA}}}}$ in Ref.~\cite{Guzey:2013xba}, where $\sigma^{\text{Meas}}$ is the measured cross section.
 The extracted $\RglPb$ values are shown in Fig.~\ref{fig:suppression_vs_x} as a function of $x$.
-The suppression in the relatively high-$x$ (low $\WgPb$) region of $x>5 \times 10^{-3}$ is moderate, approximately 0.8--0.9.
-Moving toward smaller $x$ values, $\RglPb$ starts dropping rapidly to 0.4--0.5 for $x \approx 6 \times 10^{-5}$.
+The suppression in the relatively high-$x$ (low $\WgPb$) region of $x>5 \times 10^{-3}$ is approximately 0.8--0.9.
+At smaller $x$ values, $\RglPb$ starts dropping rapidly to 0.4--0.5 for $x \approx 6 \times 10^{-5}$.
 Similar to the cross section measurement, no theoretical model predicts the observed values and $x$ dependence of $\RglPb$ over the wide $x$ range reported.
 If the BDL of strong absorption is reached for $x<5 \times 10^{-3}$, corresponding to $\WgPb>40\GeV$, the direct connection between the measured cross section and the single gluon density function, as in the weak absorption limit, no longer holds.
 Instead, the cross section will reach the unitarity limit while the gluon density can continue increasing.
 Therefore, new theoretical approaches are needed to understand the structure and dynamics of the strong force for a heavy nucleus in this new domain of extreme gluon density.